Azure/azure-quickstart-templates/application-workloads/sql/sql-server-2014-alwayson-existing-vnet-and-ad/README.md

+---
+description: This template creates three new Azure VMs on an existing VNET: Two VMs are configured as SQL Server 2014 AlwaysOn Availability Group replica nodes and one VM is configured as a File Share Witness for automated cluster failover.
+In addition to these VMs, the following additional Azure resources are also configured: Internal load balancer, Storage accounts.
+To configure clustering, SQL Server and AlwaysOn within each VM, PowerShell DSC is leveraged.
+For Active Directory support, existing Active Directory domain controllers should already be deployed on the existing VNET.
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+languages:
+- json
+---
-# Create a SQL Server 2014 Always On Availability Group in an existing Azure VNET and an existing Active Directory instance
+# Deploys SQL Server 2014 AlwaysOn AG on existing VNET & AD

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/application-workloads/sql/sql-server-2014-alwayson-existing-vnet-and-ad/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/application-workloads/sql/sql-server-2014-alwayson-existing-vnet-and-ad/PublicDeployment.svg)